 The same principals apply to standing to assert statutory rights.
 See Lewis & Clark Rural Water System, Inc. v.
-Seeba, 2006 SD 7, 709 N.W.2d 824.
+Seeba, 2006 SD 7, 709 N.W.
+2d 824.
+See also Otter Tail Power Co. v.
+Sioux

+Valley Empire Elec.
+Ass'n, 81 S.D.
+99, 131 N.W.
+2d 111 (1964).
 The Commission did not conclude that MDU has no standing to assert rights under SDCL 49-34A-56.
 Indeed, the Commission hears numerous cases each year in which a non-assigned utility petitions the Commission under 49-34A-56 to demonstrate its right to serve a large load customer outside its service area.
-See e.g. In the Matter of the Petition for Electrical Service by Dakota Turkey Growers, LLC to have Dakota Energy Cooperative, Inc. Assigned as its Electric Provider in the Service Area of NorthWestern Energy, Docket No. EL04-032, Final Decision and Order (May 23, 2005) (attached as Exhibit A).
-What the Commission did conclude is that MDU lacks standing to assert rights on behalf of North Central.
-The difference here is the customer does not seek relief from its obligation to receive service from the assigned utility.
+See e.g. In the Matter of the Petition for Electrical Service by Dakota Turkey Growers, LLC to have Dakota Energy Cooperative, Inc. Assigned as its Electric Provider in the Service Area of NorthWestern Energy, Docket No. EL04-032, Final Decision and Order (May 23, 2005) (attached as Appendix B).
+What the Commission did conclude is that MDU lacks standing to assert rights on behalf of North Central against its wishes and seek relief on North Central's behalf from its obligation to receive service from the assigned utility.